fbpx

 Early Life and Education

-Growing up in a small community at the base of a mountain, he helped his family run their farm.
+Growing up in a small community at the base of Mount Kenya, he helped his family run their farm.
 He recalled how he walked two kilometers to school barefoot and never received breakfast in his home.

 His parents always provided him with encouragement to continue to study hard to bring his family out of poverty.

-During his final year of primary school, he received a four year scholarship from the Equity Group Foundation’s Wings to Fly program.
-He went to a private boarding school away from his home.
-Here, he had to wear shoes and a uniform – and he began eating breakfast every day since there was food provided for every meal.
+During his final year of primary school, he was sponsored and went to a private boarding school away from his home.
+For his high school education, he received a four year scholarship from the Equity Group Foundation’s Wings to Fly program.
+Here, he could wear shoes and a uniform – and he began eating breakfast every day since there was food provided for every meal.
 He felt this shift and began to feel a sense of privilege for this opportunity.

 Academic and Leadership Development

-Muriuki’s leadership skills blossomed as he took on various roles, including serving as the president of the Equity Leaders Club when he went on to study at the University of Nairobi.
-He transformed the club from a simple Whatsapp group into a registered organization that garnered support from the university administration.
+His leadership skills blossomed as he took on various roles, including serving in the Christian Union in High School and as the president of the Equity Leaders Club when he went on to study at the University of Nairobi.
+During his tenure as president, he transformed the club from a simple Whatsapp group into a registered organization that garnered support from the university administration.
+Currently, he serves as the chairperson of the Mastercard Foundation Scholars Program at University of Pretoria and sits on the board of the Institute for Food Technologist’s Student’s Association (IFTSA).

-Recently, they started providing driving school scholarships to students as driving is a key skill that will allow them to expand where they can work and study.
+Recently, the program partnered with a local driving school, Maridady Auto Academy, to provide driving school scholarships to students – as driving is a key skill that will allow them to expand where they can study and work.
 They also launched a school feeding program to ensure students always get breakfast and don’t feel hungry after lunch as Muriuki often did while growing up.
+The program is fueled by Muriuki’s love for community service and couples with his knowledge in the field of food science.

 Continuing Education and Building Global Networks